manywho/react-file-upload/README.md

 If this is true, the upload button will be visible.
 If this is false, the upload button will be hidden.

-### getComponentModel: `getComponentModelFunction`
-Function that returns the model of the file upload component.
-#### Parameters
-##### id
-The id of this component.
-##### flowKey
-This is a Boomi Flow identifier that we use this to extract tenantId, authenticationToken and stateId.
-#### Returns
-The "model" for this component, a set of options for how this component should render.
-*NOTE model definition will be written at a later date*

-### getComponentState: `getComponentStateFunction`
-Function that returns the state of the file upload component.
-#### Parameters
-##### id
-The id of this component.
-##### flowKey
-This is a Boomi Flow identifier that we use this to extract tenantId, authenticationToken and stateId.
-#### Returns
-The "state" for this component, a set of options for how this component should render.
-*NOTE state definition will be written at a later date*

-### setComponentState: `Function`
+### completedUpload: `Function`
-Function that updates the state of the file upload component.
-#### Parameters
-##### id
-The id of this component.
-##### value
-The value and objectData that the component is storing.
-##### flowKey
-This is a Boomi Flow identifier that we use this to extract tenantId, authenticationToken and stateId.
-##### push
-An option to syncronize this component state to collaboration servers
+Function to be called when an upload completes

 ### getFileUploadMessage (optional, default = model.hintValue): `Function`
-Function that returns the file upload message.
-#### Parameters
-##### flowKey
-This is a Boomi Flow identifier that we use this to extract tenantId, authenticationToken and stateId.
+Function that returns the string of text to be shown on the drop zone to prompt users to interact with the drop zone
 #### Returns
-A string of text to be shown on the drop zone to prompt users to interact with the drop zone.
+A string of text to be shown on the drop zone to prompt users to interact with the drop zone

 ### loggingFunction (optional, default = null): `Function`
 #### Parameters
-A string of text of what to log.
+A string of text of what to log

 ### handleEvent (optional, default = null): `Function`
-Function that is ran when a file is uploaded, and syncs with collaboration servers to update all users viewing the file upload component.
+Function that is ran when a file is uploaded, and syncs with collaboration servers to update all users viewing the file upload component

+### isAutoUpload: boolean
+If the file/s should be instantly uploaded after they are selected.
+If set to false, then an "Upload" button is needed to be pressed to confirm upload.

+### label: string
+The text for the label on the upload component

+### isRequired: boolean
+If set to true, a red required star wil appear on the component

+### validationMessage: string
+A message to help users input correct information, only shown when there are no errors

+### isVisible: boolean
+Whether the enitre component is visible or not

+### isValid: boolean
+If the the objectData this component is holding is valid or not

+### hintValue: string
+A basic string of text to be shown on the drop zone to prompt users to interact with the drop zone

+### helpInfo: string
+A permanent help message shown at the bottom of the component